Skip to main content

 Should I mention CCHT / CCHT-A in the cover letter?
 Toggle answer

-Yes, if it’s required or preferred.
-Put it in the first third of the letter, tied to patient safety and compliance, not as a badge.
-Example: “CCHT-certified, trained to follow facility protocols and document variances accurately.”
+Yes, if it’s required or preferred for the job.
+Mention it early in your letter, linking it to patient safety and compliance rather than just listing a credential.
+For example: “CCHT-certified and trained to follow facility protocols and document variances accurately.”

 How do I talk about infection control without sounding copy-pasted?
 Toggle answer

-Name the actions.
-Disinfection steps, aseptic technique, access-site observation, audit mindset.
-“I follow the same setup checklist every session” beats “I’m detail-oriented.”
-Dialysis managers read this as risk control.
+Be specific about your actions: list disinfection steps, aseptic technique, access-site observation, and your audit mindset.
+For example, “I follow the same setup checklist every session” is more credible than “I’m detail-oriented.”
+Dialysis managers see this as risk control.

 I only have supervised clinical hours.
 How do I make that credible?
 Toggle answer